Digitally Sign PDFs: An Essential Guide for Professionals

 APIs: Integrating digital signatures in your application

-For project managers eager to integrate signature capabilities into their third-party applications and enhance the user experience, simple integration APIs and connectors are available.
+For project managers eager to integrate signature capabilities into their third-party applications to enhance the user experience, simple integration APIs and connectors are available.
 As a result, project managers can optimize digital and electronic signatures within Document Management Systems (DMS) such as SharePoint or internally designed systems for specific workflow cycles.
 Professionals can quickly share documents and include authentication processes in an integrated and seamless environment.

 Employing single sign-on to enhance the internal signing workflow